 7 – How Should I Collect Load Data?

 Important topic.
 As the reloader develops and shoots more loads, it is important to have some way of looking back to see which loads worked the best and which ones to avoid.
 Taking notes on the performance of a particular load while at the range after firing a few rounds is one of the easiest ways to do this.
 These notes don’t have to be complicated and full of information or even written in a fancy book; simple things like group size can be all the information that is wanted.
 All that is needed to be written down is what the reloader feels is important.
 These books can be as simple as a three-ring binder, a folder, or a small notebook.
 For reloaders that would rather purchase a pre-made data book, these are available also and have pre-printed pages full of very useful information like the bullet type, powder type, primer type, case type, the firearm used, velocity, conditions, and other valuable information.
 Most reloading manuals have a section of pages for the reloader to write down notes.

 8 – Should I Use Reloading Manuals?

 The answer is YES.
 Manuals are a critical source of information for reloading.
 Not only is the reloading manual the reference you will use each time you develop your load, but they also contain important information on the reloading process and offer tips and ideas to make the reloading process more efficient.
-Every manufacturer has their own reloading manual covering a wide range of topics and load data.
+Every manufacturer has its own reloading manual covering a wide range of topics and load data.
 It is important to note that each manual provides different information on the reloading process so it can be beneficial to reference more than one manual.
 Additionally, some of the manuals only give multiple loads for a given cartridge covering only bullets or powders that are made by that manufacturer.